shibangi23/link-nest/README.md

 ## Link Nest
-Link Nest is a responsive React application featuring a theme toggle switch that allows users to seamlessly switch between light and dark modes.
-Each theme displays a distinct background image, enhancing the visual experience.
+Link Nest is a minimalist Linktree clone built with React.
+It allows users to showcase multiple links on a single personalized page.
+The app supports light/dark themes with smooth transitions and custom backgrounds.

 ## Images:
 Modes with icon on right to toggle theme: